A - Z Recycling and Waste Guide

 DO NOT dump it on the ground where it can get into the water supply.
 “If you dump it, you drink it.”

-NOTE: In most cases*, you cannot recycle light bulbs, window glass, china, crystal, ceramics, mirrors or drinking glasses with food and beverage glass.
+NOTE: Do not recycle light bulbs, window glass, china, crystal, ceramics, or mirrors with the food and beverage glass.
 Even in very small amounts, these items contaminate regular recycled glass.
-Ask your transfer station operator or trash hauler.

 Grocery Bags